-The Skills Highway workplace literacy and numeracy programme is funded by the Tertiary Education Commission (TEC) and managed by the Industry Training Federation.
+The Skills Highway workplace literacy and numeracy programme is funded by the Tertiary Education Commission (TEC).
 Improving literacy and numeracy can unlock productivity, kick-start educational success, and deliver far-reaching benefits to workers, their families and workplaces.

 Skills Highway initiatives include:

 - developing good practice strategies for introducing and maintaining literacy and numeracy programmes in the workplace